JUST AN OLD FASHIONED LOVE SONG …

 Tennessee criticized the approach 17 years later as old fashioned in Lane v.
 W.J.
 Curry Sons, but the plain fact is that the Hawaii Rule would have had precisely the same outcome: under that rule, branches dropping a normal load of twigs and leaves were not causing actual, sensible harm.
 No court would have intervened to order any outcome other than the one found in the Schwalbach case.

 The case is a perfect example of how the facts of the case — be they extreme (such as in Virginia’s Fancher case or North Dakota’s Herring case) or slight annoyance (such as in today’s case) — drive the decisions.
-It’s not just that hard cases make bad law, as we pointed out yesterday: the law is always driven by the facts of the case.
+It’s not just that hard cases make bad law, as I pointed out yesterday: the law is always driven by the facts of the case.
 A careful comparison of the decisions establishing the Massachusetts Rule to the decisions favoring the Hawaii Rule suggests that the rules may not be very far apart at all.

 Schwalbach v.
 Forest Lawn Memorial Park, 687 S.W.2d 551 (Ct.App.Ky.
 1985).
 The Schwalbachs owned an apartment building located next to the Forest Lawn Cemetery.
 They bought the property in 1969.
 By 1972, they were whining that overhanging limbs from some of Forest Lawn’s trees dropped twigs and leaves and other detritus.
 What a shocking indignity.

 Forest Lawn trimmed some of the branches, but the problem persisted.
 The Schwalbachs were more into brickbats than chainsaws.
 They never trimmed any of the overhanging branches themselves, but were content to let their mouthpiece do their work for the in court.